anonymokata/0bfd1a18-b23f-11ea-8fd3-82b6a0d8fad5/README.md

 ### Running Locally

-_Note: A CodeSandbox has been created for this repository, and is [available here.]() There you are able to use the entire application, without setup._
+_Note: An online demo has been created for this repository, and is [available here.](https://pencil-kata.bmitchinson.repl.run) There you are able to use the entire application, without setup._

 All dependencies are managed by npm in the `package.json` file, and can be downloaded to the project by using `npm install` in the root directory.